MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-flow-troubleshoot.md

 ---
 title: Troubleshoot Your Automated Workflows
-description: Learn how to troubleshoot the connection between Business Central and Power Automate when you build an automated workflow. ms.topic: conceptual ms.devlang: na ms.tgt_pltfrm: na ms.workload: na ms.date: 05/12/2022 ms.author: edupont
+description: Learn how to troubleshoot the connection between Business Central and Power Automate when you build an automated workflow.
 author: jswymer
-ms.openlocfilehash: b8fff95ced93e7ee2a3112969f45525532b19445
+ms.topic: conceptual
+ms.devlang: na
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.search.keywords: workflow, OData, Power App, SOAP, Entity set not found, workflowWebhookSubscriptions, Power Automate, ms.date: 08/04/2022 ms.author: edupont ms.openlocfilehash: 42b9a61f40afda0a50d6c6ec86d9984e53ae9ffb
-ms.sourcegitcommit: e86f0bd15604c2fb327e3182929c44a4172790c7
+ms.sourcegitcommit: 9049f75c86dea374e5bfe297304caa32f579f6e4
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 05/20/2022
+ms.lasthandoff: 09/23/2022
-ms.locfileid: "8786212"
+ms.locfileid: "9585935"
 ---
 # <a name="troubleshoot-your-prod_short-automated-workflows"></a>Troubleshoot Your [!INCLUDE[prod_short](includes/prod_short.md)] Automated Workflows

 When you connect [!INCLUDE [prod_short](includes/prod_short.md)] with Power Automate to create automated workflows, you might run into error messages.
-This article provides suggested solutions to frequently recurring problems.
+This article provides suggested solutions to recurring problems.

 ## <a name="flow-doesnt-run-on-all-records-created-or-changed"></a>Flow doesn't run on all records created or changed

 ### <a name="problem"></a>Problem

-If an event creates or changes many records, the flow doesn't run on some or all records.
+If an event creates or changes a lot of records, the flow doesn't run on some or all records.

 ### <a name="possible-cause"></a>Possible cause

-Currently, there's a limit on how many records that a flow can process.
+Currently, there's a limit on how many records a flow can process.
 If more than 100 records are created or changed within 30 seconds, the flow won't be triggered.

 > [!NOTE]
 > For developers, the flow triggering is done via webhook notifications, and this limitation is due to the way the Business Central connector handles `collection` notifications.
-For more information, see [Working with Webhooks in Dynamics 365 Business Central](/dynamics365/business-central/dev-itpro/api-reference/v2.0/dynamics-subscriptions#notes-for-power-automate-flows) in the Developer and Admin help.
+Learn more at [Working with Webhooks in Dynamics 365 Business Central](/dynamics365/business-central/dev-itpro/api-reference/v2.0/dynamics-subscriptions#notes-for-power-automate-flows) in the Developer and Admin help.

-## <a name="entity-set-not-found-error"></a>"Entity set not found” error
+## <a name="entity-set-not-found-error"></a>"Entity set not found" error

 ### <a name="problem"></a>Problem